-We have audited, in accordance with the auditing standards generally accepted in the United States of America, the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, and audit requirements as prescribed by the Office of School Finance, Department of Education, State of New Jersey, the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the Atlantic County Special Services School District (a component unit of the County of Atlantic), as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the Atlantic County Special Services School District (a component unit of the County of Atlantic)'s basic financial statements, and have issued our report thereon dated December 22, 2020.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States and audit requirements as prescribed by the Office of School Finance, Department of Education, State of New Jersey, the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the Atlantic County Special Services School District (a component unit of the County of Atlantic), as of and for the year ended June 30, 2022, and the related notes to the financial statements, which collectively comprise the Atlantic County Special Services School District (a component unit of the County of Atlantic)'s basic financial statements, and have issued our report thereon dated March 17, 2023.

-Internal Control Over Financial Reporting
+Report on Internal Control over Financial Reporting

-In planning and performing our audit of the financial statements, we considered Atlantic County Schools for Special Services' (a component unit of the County of Atlantic) control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements but not for the purpose of expressing an opinion on the effectiveness Atlantic County Special Services School District (a component unit of the County of Atlantic)'s internal control.
-Accordingly, we do not express an opinion on the effectiveness of District's internal control.
+In planning and performing our audit of the financial statements, we considered the Atlantic County Special Services School District (a component unit of the County of Atlantic)'s control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements but not for the purpose of expressing an opinion on the effectiveness of the Atlantic County Special Services School District (a component unit of the County of Atlantic)'s internal control.
+Accordingly, we do not express an opinion on the effectiveness of the District's internal control.